 In fact, KIPAC researchers are following how the entire large scale structure of the Universe evolved over all of cosmic time and are involved in comparing it with actual observed data, ever more refining our understanding of how the Universe came to be the way it is.

-A simulated Universe on the left compared with the observed one on the right half.
+A simulated Universe on the left compared with the observed one on the right.

 A recent description of some work in visualization and understanding dark matter and galaxy formation is described in this seven minute video:

-Over the years KIPAC researchers have led many studies also related how black holes grow, stars come about, pulsars (fast spinning neutron stars) work, where Gamma Ray bursts may come from and many more.
+Over the years KIPAC researchers have also led many studies related to how black holes grow, how stars come about, how pulsars (fast spinning neutron stars) work, where gamma-ray bursts may come from, and many more.

 Recent observations of blazar jets require researchers to look deeper into whether current theories about jet formation and motion require refinement.
-This simulation, courtesy of Jonathan McKinney (KIPAC), shows a black hole pulling in nearby matter (yellow) and spraying energy back out into the universe in a jet (blue and red) that is held together by magnetic field lines (green).
+This simulation, courtesy of KIPAC alum Jonathan McKinney, shows a black hole pulling in nearby matter (yellow) and spraying energy back out into the universe in a jet (blue and red) that is held together by magnetic field lines (green).

 Visualization of a simulated vertical slice through an accreting disk of matter around a black hole.
 Mass of varying density (blue low to red high) is pushing through the magnetic field (black lines) into the hole.